naziba95/squad-payment-nodejs/README.md

 ## Restrictions

 1. The service must be written in Node.js
 2. The service must store information in a database.
-Here at HabariPay we widely use PostgresSQL
+Here at HabariPay we widely use PostgreSQL
 3. The project must contain automated tests satisfying all the requirements.
 4. This repo contains a simple code setup to quickly get you started, but feel free to replace as much as you like.